-ENGINEERING GRAPHICS AND DESIGN I Ist Semester
+ENGINEERING GRAPHICS AND DESIGN I

-Introduction to Technological Design Discuss the scope, educational and career opportunities related I to EGD.
+Discuss the scope, educational and career opportunities related I to EGD.
 Include human rights, gender, inclusivity and HIV/AIDS issues.

 2. Drawing principles as contained in the SANS code of practice as related to basic civil, electrical and mechanical drawing.